 CEPT does not support methods permitting notifying administrations to self-declare the expected orbital altitude and inclination variations

 CEPT supports defining orbital tolerances such that the operation of non-GSO systems within those tolerances does not adversely impact the interference environment of other networks, systems and services.

+CEPT supports for all networks to align their notified orbital characteristics with deployed orbital characteristics without regulatory implication subject to a maximum difference allowed between the notified and deployed orbital characteristics of the satellite system.

+CEPT supports an accurate definition of a circular/elliptical orbit through the parameters required in Appendix 4, namely the semi-minor and semi-major axis of the orbit.

 Background